-- 37. The Notice of Appeal must contain at least one of the following grounds of appeal: - (a) the Disciplinary Chair or Disciplinary Panel came to a decision to which no reasonable body could have come; - (b) there was a serious procedural irregularity, which includes the Disciplinary Chair or Disciplinary Panel not following the procedure set out in these Regulations, in a way which significantly impacted the rights of the Appellant and caused the decision to be unjust; - (c) there is fresh evidence (in which case the Notice of Appeal must state why the evidence could not be presented at the original Hearing or before the original decision was made and is, or would have been, material to the decision); and/or (d) the sanction imposed was manifestly excessive. - 38.
+- 35. The Notice of Appeal must contain at least one of the following grounds of appeal: - a. the decision of the Disciplinary Chair or Disciplinary Panel was against the weight of the evidence; - b. there was a serious procedural irregularity, which includes the Disciplinary Chair or Disciplinary Panel not following the procedure set out in these Regulations, in a way which significantly impacted the rights of the Appellant; - c. there is fresh evidence (in which case the Notice of Appeal must state why the evidence could not be presented at the original Hearing); and/or - d. the decision of the Disciplinary Chair or Disciplinary Panel (including as to sanction) was irrational or unreasonable in the circumstances. - 36.
 The Disciplinary Officer of the Appeal Body will determine whether the Notice of Appeal identifies sufficient grounds for an appeal and will notify the parties (and, where the Respondent is a Participant, the Participant's Club) and the Disciplinary Officer of the Relevant Disciplinary Body accordingly in writing.
-This decision of the Disciplinary Officer of the Appeal Body will be final. - 39.
+This decision of the Disciplinary Officer of the Appeal Body will be final. - 37.
 If there are sufficient grounds for an appeal, the Disciplinary Officer will appoint an Appeal Panel Chair and an Appeal Panel and arrange an Appeal Hearing.
 No individual who was appointed as the Disciplinary Chair or as a member of the original Disciplinary Panel or who has otherwise been involved in the case shall be appointed to the Appeal Panel.
 The Disciplinary Officer will confirm to the Appellant the identity of the Appeal Panel members, where and when the Appeal Hearing shall take place and, if the Appeal Hearing will take place virtually rather than in person, by what means.
-If the Appellant is unable to attend a Hearing at that date or time, the Disciplinary Officer will attempt to reschedule the Hearing.